Believe it or not, this was probably the seed of my travel writing.

 I like a few scoops as much as the next person but even a lush like me passed on a breakfast invitation to join the hardcore holiday revellers for double rum and cokes at the swim-up bar.
 Besides, we hadn’t invested in any national flag emblazoned swimwear which appeared to be the dress code for the occasion.

 Snottiness and binge-drinking aside, there was nothing wrong with a bit of affordable frivolity in the sun.
-Northern hemisphere sun-seekers would slur in agreement in staggering numbers.
-For us, it was a cheap and cheerful welcome break from working 60-plus hour weeks and spending weekends scraping decades of paint and woodchip off our 100-year-old terraced home.
+Northern hemisphere sun-seekers would slur in agreement in staggering numbers and for us, it was a cheap and cheerful welcome break from working 60-plus hour weeks and spending weekends scraping decades of paint and woodchip off our 100-year-old terraced home.
 (Cue Coronation Street theme tune).

 As I remember it, we drank to grand travel plans on that holiday.
 We would build our careers, save up, and we promised each other in five-years time we would take a sabbatical and explore the world outside the package holiday soap opera bubble.
 As most people know, life doesn’t always play fair and our dream trip didn’t materialise.
 (Cue violins)